The WFC 2024 Annual Conference

 Tours: A conference favorite!
 Each year we offer local tours in the city we are in.
 This year's tours will include:

-• Tour of the new distribution center and pantry at the Chelan Douglas Community Action Council (CDCAC)
+• Tour of the new distribution center and Market at the Chelan Douglas Community Action Council (CDCAC) & Pybus Market.

-• Tour of the Upper Valley MEND Food pantry and Thrift store plus time in Leavenworth to shop or visit the Adventure Park!
+• Tour the Applet and Cotlets Candy Kitchen in Cashmere on your way to Leavenworth to tour the Upper Valley MEND Food pantry and Thrift store, plus time in Leavenworth to shop.

 Hope to see you in Wenatchee!